decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 - Verification Material intended for use in the profile MUST use `publicKeyJwk` ([[ref: DID Core]] section 5.2.1).
 The keys MUST be secp256k1 or Ed25519, see the _Cryptographic Signature_ section.
 - DID Documents may contain Verification Material not intended for use with this profile of any Verification Material Type and any key format or algorithm.
 - To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].
-- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be discovered using either DID Relative URLs stored in an HTTPS URL or ID Hub be used in combination with Identity Hubs as defined in [[ref: Identity Hub (0.0.1 Predraft)]].
+- For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021 (0.0.1 Predraft)]] MUST be discovered using either DID Relative URLs stored in an Identity Hub as defined in [[ref: Identity Hub (0.0.1 Predraft)]] or discovered using an HTTPS URL.

 This profile uses certain versions of specifications that have not yet reached final status: For more details see [Normative References](#normative-references) section.